 New Zealand’s economy is currently volatile because of the global COVID-19 pandemic and the effects of the public health response.
-Waka Kotahi NZ Transport Agency commissioned research into the impacts of COVID-19 pandemic, to help us understand the potential socio-economic impacts on New Zealand’s regions and communities.
+In May 2020 Waka Kotahi released commissioned research into the impacts of COVID-19 pandemic, to help us understand the potential socio-economic impacts on New Zealand’s regions and communities at that time.

 The pandemic is impacting immigration, New Zealand’s economic structure and customer preferences among many other things, all of which have flow-on effects for transport demand.
 It will also present funding and financing challenges for the public and private sector.

-Arataki V2 represents our best and most current view of the challenges and opportunities facing the land transport system over the next decade.
+Arataki V2 represents our best and most current view of the challenges and opportunities facing the land transport system over the next decade as at May 2020.
 We cannot anticipate the full extent or implications of COVID-19 on New Zealand or how we will need to respond.
 Significant levels of uncertainty remain regarding the scale and duration of COVID-19 impacts, particularly in the medium to long-term.
-We will continue to monitor and update as things change.

 The data used in these reports is also available to download: